Language of Service Policy and Guidelines

 The Official Languages - Language of Service Policy and Guidelines applies to Parts I, III and IV of the New Brunswick Public Service.

-This policy applies to the Department of Education, however, given the linguistic duality within the education system, it does not apply to divisions of the Department which have been established on the basis of one or the other of the two official languages.
+This policy applies to the Department of Education and Early Childhood, however, given the linguistic duality within the education system, it does not apply to divisions of the Department which have been established on the basis of one or the other of the two official languages.
 This policy does not apply within the schools and schools district offices.

 This policy applies to the Department of Post-Secondary Education, Training and Labour; however, it does not apply to individual community colleges which have been established on the basis of one or the other of the two official languages.

-As the Minister responsible for the Public Service, the Minister of Human Resources is responsible for the overall administration of the Language of Service Policy.
+The Minister of Finance and Treasury Board responsible for the Public Service, the Minister of Human Resources is responsible for the overall administration of the Language of Service Policy.

 Responsibility for administering the Language of Service Policy is as follows: